Skip to main content

 What the system produces

-- An append-only audit trail of every Claude invocation, every guardrail evaluation, every incident.
+• An append-only audit trail of every Claude invocation, every guardrail evaluation, every incident, and every purge-review decision.

-- A continuous benchmark of the deployed model against at least one comparison model on the same workload.
+• A continuous benchmark of the deployed model (Bedrock Claude Haiku) against at least two cross-ecosystem comparison models (OpenAI GPT-4o-mini, Google Gemini 2.5 Flash) on the same workload, behind the same content-injection gate.

 What the system does not produce: